 A makeshift shrine now stands in the middle of Betts Park, on the same patch of grass where medics attempted to bring Michael Jonas’s body back to life last November.
 It consists of flowers, a couple of lanterns, and a white wooden post hammered into the ground.
 A laminated paper sign attached to its head flaps in the wind, whose title reads ‘REWARD £20,000’.
 When I recently visited the park with Jhemar and his father, Michael Jonas senior, the pair lit a candle in remembrance and we stood in near-silence for almost an hour.
 Occasionally Michael would call out to passers-by -- two mums accompanying their children home from school, an elderly couple walking their dog -- to see if they knew any information that might bring justice to his son’s death, and closure to his pain.
 None of them could help.

 “How you gonna do that to a family?
 When you’re stabbing and killing someone you’re not just harming them, you’re harming a whole community,” Jhemar tells me, when I ask what he says to boys younger than him who carry knives.
 Last year he was chosen by his teachers as a mentor for troubled male students in years below him at school.
 “Everyone wants to be that guy who is seen as the strongest.
-But what people don’t realize is that nobody is gonna be more feared than the person who can defend themselves without a knife.
+But what people don’t realise is that nobody is gonna be more feared than the person who can defend themselves without a knife.
 Then when they turn around and say: “Well what if someone backs a shank on me?”
 I say run!
 Running is smart because you get out of the situation!”

 Jhemar recently started sixth form and is studying aeronautical engineering.
 We have always spent a lot of our time, during our mentoring sessions, discussing the power of words and conversation.
 He now applies this focus to his own mentoring.
 “When I’m speaking to younger people I try to let them do the talking.
 All it takes is asking them one or two powerful questions and it can shift their mindframe,” he says.